-Gold rises after North Korea missile launch boosts safe-haven appeal
+Gold rises as North Korea missile launch boosts safe-haven appeal

 Platinum rose 1 percent to $911 an ounce, having fallen on Monday to below $900 for the first time since May 10.

 Palladium advanced 1.6 percent to $857.10 an ounce.
-The metal, mainly used to reduce carbon emissions in diesel cars, is the best performing precious metal so far this year.
+The metal, mainly used to reduce carbon emissions in diesel cars, is the best-performing precious metal so far this year.

-U.S. markets will be closed on Tuesday for the Independence Day holiday.
+U.S. markets are closed on Tuesday for Independence Day.

-Additional reporting by Vijaykumar Vedala and Koustav Samanta in Bengaluru; editing by Susan Thomas and Louise Heavens
+Additional reporting by Vijaykumar Vedala and Koustav Samanta in Bengaluru; Editing by Dale Hudson and Susan Thomas